 When visiting a team, you'll also see a team navigation bar across the top of your screen, allowing you to access team settings, people, pages, team chat, tasks, calendar events, and files.
 Here's what it looks like all together:

 On a mobile device, this is displayed in separate screens.
 No matter where you are in Samepage, you can always access your dock by clicking the Samepage icon at the bottom of your screen, as shown in the first screenshot below.
-You'll see your dock options appear horizontally across the bottom of your screen, and your Settings options are in the upper right corner, as shown in the second screenshot below.
+You'll see your dock options appear horizontally across the bottom of your screen.
+Your Settings options are in the upper right corner, as shown in the second screenshot below.